-There is another neglected aspect of stewardship that bears mentioning.
-When we do consider legacy giving, we often think of large institutions (colleges, charities, para-church organizations) that had important influences at moments in our lives.
+There is another aspect of stewardship that bears mentioning.
+When we think about planned giving, we often think of large institutions (colleges, charities, para-church organizations) that had important influences at moments in our lives.
 These are good things to support and I am not arguing against them.
-However, local kingdom work is often overlooked in legacy giving, yet it is local churches and ministries that likely have had the most sustained impact in your life.
-These are also the ministries that will have the greatest kingdom impact on your community - among the people you know and love and live with - after you are gone.
+However, local kingdom work is often overlooked in planned giving, yet it is local churches and ministries that likely have had the most sustained impact in your life.
+These are also the ministries that will have the greatest kingdom impact on your community - among the people you know and love and live with - after you are in heaven.

-So here is the main message I want to get across: As the Lord's stewards, we should practice legacy giving and make sure we strengthen local kingdom work in the process.
+So here is the main message I want to get across: As the Lord's stewards, we should practice planned giving and make sure we strengthen local kingdom work in the process.
 All of us can do this no matter our level of assets.
-You can express your passions through legacy gifts to your church, association, and other local kingdom partners.
-You can steward your estate (i.e., what you have when you die, however great or small) so that your local kingdom impact will last well beyond your earthly life.
+You can express your passions through legacy gifts to your church, association, and other local ministries.
+You can steward your share of God's assets so that your local kingdom impact will last well beyond your earthly life.
 You can and you should.

 After making appropriate provision for your heirs based on their age, maturity level, and kingdom-mindedness, how would you like to leave a legacy?
 How can you impact local kingdom work in areas you are passionate about?
 Begin praying about this.
 Let the Spirit of God guide you, then put that guidance into action through an estate plan.
-It will cost you a little time and money to do this, but the disposition of your estate will likely be the largest single act of stewardship you will ever make.
+It will cost you a little time and money to do this, but the disposition of your assets will likely be the largest single act of stewardship you will ever make.
 It's worth the effort!